ae1663830a/burger_app/README.md

 Learning reactJS from zero
 1. Refreshing knowledge of JS
 2. Basics of ES6 syntax
-3. Creating a real app
+3. Creating a real app // skipped
+4. Axios, getting data from internet
+4. React router

+skipped 102-141
-stopped at lesson 103
+stopped at lesson 217